cat-astrophic/job_growth_and_environmental_degradation/README.md

 This is the repo for a project on how job growth affects land use.
+The paper based on this work is an active Revise and Resubmit at *Ecological Economics*.